Mamata Banerjee Stands Firm Against Waqf Amendment in West Bengal | Law-Order

 Mamata Banerjee Stands Firm Against Waqf Amendment in West Bengal

-West Bengal Chief Minister Mamata Banerjee declared that the Waqf (Amendment) Act will not be implemented in the state, affirming her commitment to protecting minority communities and their properties.
-Highlighting concerns similar to Bangladesh, Banerjee urged confidence in her leadership amidst legislative changes.
+West Bengal Chief Minister Mamata Banerjee has declared that the Waqf (Amendment) Act will not be implemented in the state, reassuring the Jain community of her support for minority protection amidst rising tensions.
+She urged unity among communities and emphasized her commitment to protect their property and rights.

 - Country: